 About French Cell Phones

-France is on the GSM 900/1800 frequency which means that some American phones are not compatible.
+France is on the GSM 900/1800 frequency which means that some American phones are not compatible because they use a CDMA system.
 Americans travelling in France need to equip themselves with a phone handling a GSM 900/1800 frequency.
 Most new cellphones and smartphones are "quad band" which means they will work in France.
 Check your phone before arriving in France.

 Buying a Cell Phone in France